alsrlw/ansible-playbook-libsimple/README.md

 aws_secret_access_key = YOUR_AWS_SECRET_ACCESS_KEY
 ```
 5. Clone this repository to your control machine
-6. Copy the file in `group_vars/all/main.yml.sample` to `group_vars/all/main.yml` and edit the file replacing "REQUIRED" with your own values
+6. Copy the file in `group_vars/all/main.yml.sample` to `group_vars/all/main.yml` and your own values inside the blank quotes.
+Optionally, adjust the values as needed in `/roles/libsimple-aws-objects/defaults/main.yml`
 7. Open a terminal, `cd` into the repository root directory, and run:
 ```
 ansible-playbook -i localhost provision-aws.yml -vv